thedhiresh/Legacy-custom-css/README.md

 # Legacy-custom-css
-' All .txt file are css file '
+' All .txt file are css file'